nikostro/github-pages-intro/index.md

 **I want to show my posts.
 I'll try forking this first.**

 __I guess this takes a while to take effect.__

+How long will this take to take effect?